 This handbook contains basic policies and procedures necessary to maintain a school climate conducive to teaching and learning.
-It has been updated to address the current adjustments for Covid-19.

-It is the responsibility of all students and parents to read this handbook, follow the guidelines, and keep it available for future reference.
+It is the responsibility of all families to read this handbook, follow the guidelines, and keep it available for future reference.
 Our policies and procedures are designed to ensure that children have a positive educational experience at Scholars' Academy.

 You will also see that we use the lighthouse as a symbol for Scholars' Academy as we believe that all students shine brightly as we all work together to navigate the seas of education!

 Please follow us on Social Media: Facebook--Orange Public Schools Twitter--SAcademy268 #GoodtoGreat #GoScholarsNJ